somusekhar56/PySpark/README.md

 | **Supports multiple APIs** | RDD, DataFrame, SQL, MLlib, Streaming        |

 # 1.2 Introduction to PySpark and its role in big data processing:
+PySpark is the Python API for Apache Spark that allows you to perform big data processing using Python.In big data, datasets are too large to process on a single machine.

+# PySpark helps by:
+* Distributing data across multiple machines (nodes)

+* Processing data in parallel

+* Using in-memory computation (very fast)

+* Providing fault tolerance
+# PySpark allows:

+* Processing terabytes/petabytes using clusters

+* Real-time + batch processing
+# Role of PySpark in Big Data

+* Handles large datasets efficiently

+* Processes data in distributed clusters

+* Supports ETL pipelines (Extract-Transform-Load)

+* Used in Data Engineering + Machine Learning pipelines

+* High performance for analytics & reporting

+* Running jobs in parallel → faster execution

+For example, PySpark reads TBs of logs, identifies which products users viewed, and then recommends similar products.
+Since the data is too large for Pandas, PySpark distributes the processing across multiple nodes, making it very fast.”

+# 1.3 Python API for Apache Spark

+PySpark provides Python functions to interact with Spark.Spark is originally written in Scala.But PySpark provides Python bindings (APIs) to use Spark features such as:

+RDD

+DataFrame

+SQL

+MLlib

+Streaming